MicrosoftDocs/architecture-center/docs/guide/security/opencensus-with-application-insights.md

 # OpenCensus on Azure with Application Insights

-This article describes a distributed architecture that uses Azure Functions for Python, Azure Event Hubs, and Azure Service Bus to monitor an end-to-end system.
+This article describes an architecture that uses Azure Functions for Python, Azure Event Hubs, and Azure Service Bus to monitor an end-to-end distributed system.
 It introduces distributed tracing and explains how it works by using Python code examples.
 You can also learn how to set up monitoring capabilities by using [OpenCensus for Python](https://github.com/census-instrumentation/opencensus-python) and Application Insights.

 > [!NOTE]
 > OpenCensus and OpenTelemetry are merging, but OpenCensus is still the recommended approach to monitor Azure Functions.
 OpenTelemetry for Azure is in preview and [some features aren't available yet.](/azure/azure-monitor/faq#what-s-the-current-release-state-of-features-within-the-azure-monitor-opentelemetry-distro-)